 What are the Benefits of Elastic Scale ?

 • Better fault tolerance – for example, Elastic Scale in AWS environments can detect when an server is unhealthy, terminate it and launch an instance to replace it.

 • Better availability – elastic scaling helps ensure that an instance has the capacity to handle the current traffic demand.

 • Better cost management – elastic scaling can adjust the capacity as needed.
 Money is saved by only paying for instances that are used when they are needed.

 Yes.
-Elastic scaling is a core characteristic of Avi Vantage that allows it to automatically create (scale out) or delete (scale in) SEs to adjust capacity based on end-user traffic and virtual service health scores.
-Since the Avi Vantage Platform is software-defined it is able to offer highly elastic load balancing and application services.
+Elastic scaling is a core characteristic of the VMware NSX Advanced Load Balancer that allows it to automatically create (scale out) or delete (scale in) SEs to adjust capacity based on end-user traffic and virtual service health scores.
+Since the VMware NSX Advanced Load Balancer is software-defined it is able to offer highly elastic load balancing and application services.